yousaf530/Apple-Redesign/README.md

 # Apple-Redesign

-A Static redesign Interface of Apple Website using basic HTML, CSS
+A Static redesign Interface of Apple Website using basic HTML, CSS and a touch of JS